Tensor field

-In mathematics and physics, a tensor field is a function assigning a tensor to each point of a region of a mathematical space (typically a Euclidean space or manifold) or of the physical space.
+In mathematics and physics, a tensor field is a function assigning a tensor to each point of a region of a mathematical space (typically a Euclidean space or manifold) or of a physical space, in which case the field quantity acquires a unit of measurement.
 Tensor fields are used in differential geometry, algebraic geometry, general relativity, in the analysis of stress and strain in material object, and in numerous applications in the physical sciences.
 As a tensor is a generalization of a scalar (a pure number representing a value, for example speed) and a vector (a magnitude and a direction, like velocity), a tensor field is a generalization of a scalar field and a vector field that assigns, respectively, a scalar or vector to each point of space.
 If a tensor A is defined on a vector fields set X(M) over a module M, we call A a tensor field on M.

 A tensor field, in common usage, is often referred to in the shorter form "tensor".
 For example, the Riemann curvature tensor refers a tensor field, as it associates a tensor to each point of a Riemannian manifold, a topological space.